mskf3000/Tutorials-and-Cheat-Sheets/Find - Image Manipulation Related Items.md

 	    exiftool -all= -overwrite_original_in_place "${FULL_IMAGE_PATH}"
 	  done

-Strip out all image EXIF data from TIFF images with ExifTool to:
+Strip out the ICC profile from the EXIF data connected to TIFF images with ExifTool to:

 	find 'Desktop/Pics' -type f -name '*.tif' |\
 	  while read FULL_IMAGE_PATH